 - Skill sets necessary to develop other technical staff

-- Effective interpersonal skills in communicating technical matters
+- Practical interpersonal skills in communicating technical matters

-The decision to register is based on peer review and comprises Education, Competence, Commitment, and it also includes a judgement of the professional level at which you are employed.
+The decision to register is based on peer review and comprises Education, Competence, Commitment, and a judgment of the professional level at which you are employed.

 Education – the ability to demonstrate knowledge and understanding is an essential part of the registration process.
-This may typically be by attaining appropriate academic qualification; however, the writing of a technical report may also demonstrate this.
+This may typically be by attaining appropriate academic qualifications; however, writing a technical report may also demonstrate this.

 Competence and Commitment – a professional review of a written engineering practice report and a review interview is mandatory for Chartered applicants.
 Any such reviews are measured against specified standards contained in EU-SPEC.
 It is not uncommon to register in one section and, as qualifications and experiences develop, to move to another.
 Equally, many engineers remain within one section for the whole of their professional careers.

 Designatory letters will be used to signify this type of Member C.IIESMS C.Eng